rylincoln/developer.fulcrumapp.com/_data-event-examples/require-photo-captions.md

   // if there are any photos, loop through the $photos objects and test the caption property for null if ($photos) {
     for (var i = 0; i < $photos.length; i++) {
-      // if caption is null, alert the user if ($photos[i].caption == null) {
+      // if caption is missing, alert the user and prevent the record from saving if ($photos[i].caption == null) {
         INVALID('All photos must have captions!');
       }